Bharath-K3/Portfolio/README.md

 # AI Researcher and Developer

-🔭 **Charting New Territories**: As an AI Researcher and PhD Candidate in Computer Science, I am exploring the fascinating universe of Deepfake image analysis and digital security with ocular images.
+🔭 **Charting New Territories**: As an AI Researcher and PhD Student in Computer Science, I am exploring the fascinating universe of Deepfake image analysis and digital security with ocular images.
 My research is an exciting journey into generative AI, morphing techniques, adversarial attacks, defense mechanisms, and eye-tracking technologies.

 🎓 **Expertise and Education**: With over five years of experience in AI, I've navigated the complex realms of machine learning, deep learning, computer vision, and natural language processing.
 This expertise is complemented by an MS in AI, completed with a perfect 4.0 GPA.